elt0nxale/elton/README.md

-# Personal Portfolio & Blog
+# Why This Was Built

 Wanted a site for myself on the internet mainly to:
 1) Rekindle interest in frontend (nextjs has a great developer user exp imo)